(Full time / Part time) 2021 start

 Career opportunities

-You’ll gain a wide range of professional skills on top of your subject knowledge.
-You’ll have an understanding of project design and management in a development context, as well as being able to analyse quantitative and qualitative data.
 You’ll be able to construct clear arguments, critically assess different options for action, analyse policy documents, write research reports and give presentations.
 You’ll also be trained to make decisions in complex and unpredictable situations.

 Our programme equips you for various career paths.
-Compatible careers include working in international development agencies, international organisations, governments, politics, NGOs, research organisations, policy making, companies, media, and academia.
+Compatible careers include working in international development agencies, international organisations, governments, politics, NGOs, research organisations, policy-making, companies, media, and academia.

-Recent graduates have gone on to work in the UK and overseas in various organisations such as Greenpeace; Wateraid; the Department for Environment, Food and Rural Affairs; the Italian Embassy and beyond.
+Recent graduates have gone on to work in the UK and overseas in various organisations such as Greenpeace, Wateraid, the Department for Environment, Food and Rural Affairs, the Italian Embassy and beyond.
 Many also pursue further study by commencing PhD research.

 Careers support

-The School of Politics and International Studies has a dedicated Careers Consultant who is on-hand throughout the year to support and advise you in regards to your career.
+The School of Politics and International Studies has a dedicated Careers Consultant who is on hand throughout the year to support and advise you in regards to your career.
 The School also arranges a number of guest speaker events where you are able to engage with prospective employers, and hear from leading figures in the field.

 Find out more about how we support your career development

-In addition to the School-specific careers support, you will also have access to the University’s award-winning Careers Centre.
-The Careers Centre offers one-to-one appointments, advice on starting your own business, careers events, mentoring schemes and support with your CV, applications and interviews.
+In addition to the School-specific careers support, you will also have access to the University’s award-winning Careers Service.
+The Careers Service offers one-to-one appointments, advice on starting your own business, careers events, mentoring schemes and support with your CV, applications and interviews.